 Ms. Hill has substantial experience in programming-related issues and programming distribution via disruptive models.
 While at Turner, she worked closely with studios and other programming networks to coordinate intellectual property/copyright policy in FCC proceedings and with respect to draft legislation affecting copyright holders.

-Prior to going in-house, Ms. Hill was in private practice at King & Spalding, where she focused on technology and media issues, including satellite distribution, copyright infringement and First Amendment claims.
+Prior to going in-house, Ms. Hill was in private practice at an Atlanta-based, corporate American international law firm, where she focused on technology and media issues, including satellite distribution, copyright infringement and First Amendment claims.
 While there, she worked with major entertainment, marketing and sports organizations on their trademark and copyright disputes, and represented several software owners in infringement proceedings.

 In her free time, Ms. Hill plays a lot of tennis, works on civic and charitable causes, and supports the Tide.
-She also travels; in the last 10 years, she has been to Egypt, Hong Kong, Italy, Jordan, New Zealand, Syria, Thailand and other points distant.
+She also travels; and has been to Egypt, Hong Kong, Italy, Jordan, New Zealand, Syria, Thailand and other points distant.

 Decatur Arts Alliance